lifeitech/beenote/README.md

 <img src="screenshot.png" style="zoom:80%;" />

-It is an app that can perform all the CRUD operations (Create, Read, Update and Delete).
+It is an app that can perform all the CRUD (Create, Read, Update and Delete) operations.
 There is a user system, where user can be created by signing up with emails.
 Once a user has logged in, he/she can add, update and delete alphabet and vocabulary entries, as well as grammar notes and custom notes.
 Users can also record and upload audios to help with pronunciation, and upload images for visualization.

 ## Frontend